 Throughout Sonoma County we see green and white signs that say “Sonoma County Sustainable” posted next to vineyards.
 What do they mean?

 In January 2014, Sonoma County Winegrowers announced a commitment to make Sonoma County the first 100 percent sustainable winegrowing region in the nation by 2019.
-They are phasing in a five-year program to reach out to farmers and wineries, to help them attain sustainability goals.
+This five-year program reached out to farmers and wineries, to help them attain sustainability goals.
 A green and white sign posted at a particular vineyard or winery means that the owners have made the sustainability commitment.

 Will sustainability be the law of the land in Sonoma Country?